65 Sights in The Hague, Netherlands (with Map and Images)

 Malieveld is a large grass field in the city center of The Hague, Netherlands, located opposite the central train station.
 The field is widely known in the Netherlands for being the location of many large-scale demonstrations.
 It is also used for festivals, funfairs, concerts and other big events.

-Sound & Vision in The Hague is a Dutch interactive museum about life in the media.
-It is located at Zeestraat 82 in The Hague.
+Sound & Vision in The Hague was a Dutch interactive museum about life in the media.
+It was located at Zeestraat 82 in The Hague.
 Until 2019, the museum was known as COMM, previously also as the Museum for Communication and as the PTT Museum.
 In 2019, the museum was taken over by the Hilversum Sound and Vision and was renamed Sound and Vision The Hague.
-In 2022, the Sound and Vision Foundation The Hague and the Netherlands Institute for Sound and Vision merged into 1 company, and will continue under the name Sound & Vision.
+In 2022, the Sound and Vision Foundation The Hague and the Netherlands Institute for Sound and Vision merged into 1 company, and continued under the name Sound & Vision.

 House of the Book is the oldest book museum in the world.
 It is located in the former home of the founder of the museum Willem Hendrik Jacob baron van Westreenen van Tiellandt (1783-1848) on the Prinsessegracht in The Hague and focuses on the written and printed book in all its forms, past and present.
 The development of the design of both old and modern books is central to this.